bgveenstra/ga-coding-challenge/front-end/rubric.md

 **Communicate with potential employers using appropriate technical terms.**

-The candidate should:

-  - have a *responsive* site (it should look different - and good! - on different screen sizes).
+  - Makes a *responsive* site (looks different - and good! - on different screen sizes).

-  - use a separate CSS file, linked properly in the head of the html document.

-  - understand "navbar" and implement something that is identifiably a navbar.
+  - Implements something that is identifiably a *navbar*.

+  - Includes at least one *breakpoint* where the layout changes.

 **Demonstrate knowledge of software construction patterns and best practices.**

-An ideal candidate should:

-  - add comments to the code that help navigate and explain any less clear portions.
+  - Adds comments to the code that help navigate and explain any less clear portions.

-  - encapsulate login/logout bonus button feature in a function.
+  - Encapsulates login/logout bonus button feature in a function so that if a backend is added the changes required are limited to one area.

-  - use consistent code style for html, css, and javascript documents.
+  - Uses consistent code style for HTML, CSS, and JavaScript documents.

+  - If using a fuller front-end framework like Angular, follows conventions of that framework.

+  - Includes a CSS file, linked properly in the head of the html document.

 **Consider design and implementation alternatives and make decisions based on relevant characteristics of the problem and available tools.**

-An ideal candidate should:

-  - consciously choose to use a front-end framework or library (or not) and give reasons for making that choice.
+  - Consciously choose to use a front-end framework or library (or not) and document reasons for making that choice.

+  - If using a framework:

-  - if using a framework, follow conventions of that framework (very important: proper use of grid system).
+    - follow conventions of that framework (very important: proper use of grid system).

-  - if using a framework, use the correct components from that framework (e.g.: Bootstrap's navbar-responsive).
+    - use the correct components from that framework (e.g.: Bootstrap's navbar, perhaps navbar-collapse).

-  - if not using a framework, use media queries to create responsive effect, and justify choice of breakpoint.
+  - If not using a framework, use media queries to create responsive effect, and justify choice of breakpoint.

-  - create a page that looks reasoanble without JavaScript loaded (bonus - "progressive enhancement").
+  - Bonus: create a page that looks reasonable without JavaScript loaded ("progressive enhancement").

 **Demonstrate awareness of real-world technical development practices and concerns related to the target company, including testing and security.**

-An ideal candidate:
+  - Describes basic user stories: what should users be able to do with this navbar?

+  - If using a framework like Bootstrap, adds custom CSS to distinguish this site from others using the framework.

- - references existing GA site design and documents reasons for differing from the look and feel of existing GA sites.
+  - References existing GA site design and documents reasons for differing from the look and feel of existing GA sites.

- - describes basic user stories: what should users be able to do with this navbar?

- - acknowledges the fact that some of the site's users will be children, and adds design elements to reflect this.
+  - Mentions the fact that some of the site's users will be children, and/or discusses design elements to reflect this.

-  - if using a framework, adds custom CSS to distinguish this site from others using the framework.